 （B）If the chairperson cannot perform his or her duties for any reason, act on behalf of the chairperson

 （A）Collect and organize meeting minutes and related documents

 （B）Communicate activity announcements

 （C）Provide information for the seminary newsletter

-（A）Responsible for the accounts payable and receivable of the Council (The Council funds are kept in the Office of Student Affairs)
+（A）Responsible for accounts payable to and receivable of the Council (the Council funds are kept in the Office of Student Affairs)

-（B）Make the list of activities of the account available for public
+（B）Make the list of account activities available for the public

 （B）Assist in coordination of seminary events